Story from the Across Canada by Rail

 A few years later, in January of 2018, a conversation between me and my wife Sylwia was underway that was like many other conversations taking place in coffee shops all over the world.
 6-months had passed since we finished our journey alongside the Baltic Sea coastline and now were setting off new travel fantasies.
 British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia, had fermented at the back of our imagination for long time.
 We looked at the map and felt overwhelmed by the sheer size of Canada.
 But, by the time we finished our flat whites, we knew what the next year or two were going to be about for our family.
 That’s when my affection for passenger trains was reawaken.

 Nearly 6500 km between Vancouver and Halifax, from the Pacific to the Atlantic.
 Almost 120 hours spent on trains.
 The lordly and glorious sceneries.
 A sense of losing the bonds of time as the train slowly accelerates away from the platform, and its pleasant and almost hypnotic rocking.
-And the grand railroad terminals and small rural stations – a living symbols of an old-fashion adventure.
+The grand railroad terminals and small rural stations – a living symbols of an old-fashion adventure.
 And our two little daughters – Klara and Laura.

 There was something appealing about travelling by train from coast-to-coast with thousands of kilometres in between.
 It all captured our imagination and became something we knew we’d regret if we didn’t make it through.
 Canada was calling our names.

 Pages were flying off the calendar.
 We gently nurtured the idea, day after day talked about how we would make the trip and devoted weekends to reading about the places we wanted to visit.
-After months of anticipation, the level of excitement reached its peak on May 28 2019, when we arrived at the Pacific Central Station in Vancouver to board VIA Rail’s ‘The Canadian’ and begin our 19-hours haul to Jasper.
+After months of anticipation, the level of excitement reached its peak on May 28 2019, when we arrived at the Pacific Central Station in Vancouver to board ‘The Canadian’ and begin our 19-hours haul to Jasper.
 From there we headed to Edmonton, and then to Winnipeg where the first leg of our journey had come to an end.

+‘The Canadian’ – a national treasure and a flagship of the VIA Rail passenger rail system, is called Canada’s best window, and I’m not even able to articulate beyond these words.
 As we moved along, we witnessed the rugged lake country, picturesque towns, huge blue skies, snowy peaks of the majestic Rockies and gentle prairie fields.
 And, to experience that demanded an open mind and the ability to absorb a little discomfort.
 Travelling with young children on long-distance trains in the economy class might be physically challenging at times and may not make sense to others.
 But the journey produced its own magic.